Camp Dates for 2018 are:

 Anyone interested in volunteering for the event must be at least 15 years old and physically able to walk/run alongside the participant as they master the skill of riding a bicycle.
 Volunteers must be able to commit 75 minutes a day for the week and attend a training session prior to the start of camp.

 Any questions regarding iCanBike can be directed to Rachel Berens.
-Camper and volunteer registration will open in March of 2018.
-For more information or to be placed on a wait list for 2018, please email Rachel at firstname.lastname@example.org.
+For more information, please email Rachel at email@example.com.